ahhreggi/campfire/planning/ROUTES.md

 	- return a json payload that instructs the client to redirect to the course page > dashboard/admin panel
 - req.body: name, description (optional)
 ```
-### Users
+## Users
 ```
 Route: "/register"
+Method: POST
+Purpose: Creates a new user account
 Description:
+- check 1: user must not already be logged in (check cookie)
+- check 2: check that the form is complete and valid (password = password confirmation)
+- check 3: check that the email is not taken
+- if successful:
+	- insert new user into users table
-- displays a form to register a new user account
+	- redirect to user dashboard
-- form fields: for first_name, last_name, email, password
 ```
 ```
 Route: "/login"
+Method: POST
+Purpose: Logs in to an existing user account
 Description:
+- check 1: user must not already be logged in (check cookie)
+- check 2: check that the form is complete
+- if successful:
-- displays a form to login to an existing user account
+	- authenticate by attempting to fetch user data
-- form fields: email, password
-- stretch: remember the username
+	- if no user data is received due to incorrect password, show an error
+	- if user data is received, redirect to user dashboard
 ```
+## Courses
 ```
 Route: "/courses"
 Method: GET